jessepinnell/buph/README.md

 The installer is incomplete but the project uses the CMake build system and it can be used in place.
 CMake should detect and at least complain about some or all missing dependencies.
 Note that it is written using python 3, so the python 3 version of libraries are required.
+Pylint3 is required for the lint target.

 To build XRSRV under Linux: